Prince Yasuhiko Asaka

 Prince Yasuhiko Asaka (朝香宮鳩彦王, Asaka-no-miya Yasuhiko-ō) was the founder of a collateral branch of the Japanese Imperial Family and served as a general in the Imperial Japanese Army during the Japanese invasion of China and the Second World War.
 He was the son-in-law of Emperor Meiji and uncle by marriage of Emperor Hirohito.
-He is most notable for being the commander of Japanese forces outside Nanjing in December 1937, when he presided over the mass murder and rape of hundreds of thousands of Chinese soldiers and civilians in during the Nanjing Massacre.
+He is most notable for being the commander of Japanese forces outside Nanjing in December 1937, when he presided over the mass murder and rape of hundreds of thousands of Chinese soldiers and civilians during the Nanjing Massacre.

 After Japan's defeat in World War II, General Douglas MacArthur granted immunity to the country's Imperial Family.
 As a result, Asaka was never tried for his involvement in the Nanjing (Nanking) Massacre by SCAP authorities.
 Nonetheless, by 1947, he and his children were stripped of their imperial status.
 He later converted to Catholicism and died of natural causes at the age of 93.